-As highway death statistics in Minnesota continue to stay down they continue to stay high for alcohol related crashes.
+As highway death statistics in Minnesota continue to stay steady they still remain high for alcohol related crashes.
 The safest way to prevent this is to simply not drink and drive.
-The National Highway Traffic Safety Administration also provides a number of safety tips that should always be kept in mind:
+The National Highway Traffic Safety Administration has provided a number of safety tips that should always be kept in mind:

 1) Alcohol’s effects change as more drinks are consumed.
 After a few drinks, inhibitions are lessened, and driving skills and decision-making abilities become impaired — all before symptoms of intoxication become apparent.

 2) Alcohol in the digestive system continues to be absorbed into the bloodstream, affecting judgment and coordination for hours after the last drink.

 3) Caffeine is a stimulant that can help keep you awake, but it does nothing to remove the alcohol in your system.